look997/let-svelte-signals/README.md

 # Signals + let $: = love

 I want to convince you that the combination of signals from Svelte 5 and the reactive syntax `let` `$:` is the best combination.
 And that there is still a chance to save this syntax without any loss.
+Although I know it will only be banging my head against the wall.

 I personally was very jazzed about the Svelte 5 announcements.
 I literally love Svelte and Rich Harris became a god to me when I found out that he was the author of Svelte.
 However, the presentation of Svelte 5 caused mixed feelings.